The fifth film in the Leprechaun series, released in 2000.

 - Brainwashed and Crazy: Leprechaun turns three women to his side, and they act as his minions.

-- Bullying a Dragon: Postmaster P stole The Leprechaun's flute to fulfil the group's dreams of fame.
+- Bullying a Dragon: Postmaster P stole The Leprechaun's flute to fulfill the group's dreams of fame.
 He causes the deaths of his friends when he tries to prove himself.
 Stray Bullet is killed when Postmaster P tries to take the flute back after The Leprechaun insults him and he causes the death of Butch when goes back to steal the flute.

 - The Cameo: Coolio makes a rather baffling appearance when the heroes perform at a church.